-- 12. Develop site and design review standards to increase depth of yards adjacent to major streets and railroad.
-Encourage design treatments such as building orientation, height limitations, fencing, and landscaping to reduce land use conflicts, especially adjacent to major streets, the railroad, or heavier commercial and industrial areas. - 13.
+- 13. Develop site and design review standards to increase depth of yards adjacent to major streets and railroad.
+Encourage design treatments such as building orientation, height limitations, fencing, and landscaping to reduce land use conflicts, especially adjacent to major streets, the railroad, or heavier commercial and industrial areas. - 14.
 To ensure open space on sensitive lands or to reduce conflicts with neighboring land uses, consider encouraging clustering of homes.
 Clustering reduces the cost of site preparation, provision of streets and utilities, and maintenance of streets and utilities.
-Housing clusters of 40 to 80 homes are safer for residents and offer the developer an economic unit. - 14.
-Locate commercial and higher density residential uses at or near intersections of major roads, provided the layout of such uses allows sufficient land for safe ingress and egress not interfering with traffic flow near intersections. - 15.
-Explore the development of a tech/research park to increase employment opportunities in Ammon. - 16.
-Encourage land uses which generate major traffic to locate near major and minor arterial streets, provided the design of such uses reduces the impact on the street system by controlling access. - 17.
+Housing clusters of 40 to 80 homes are safer for residents and offer the developer an economic unit. - 15.
+Locate commercial and higher density residential uses at or near intersections of major roads, provided the layout of such uses allows sufficient land for safe ingress and egress not interfering with traffic flow near intersections. - 16.
+Explore the development of a tech/research park to increase employment opportunities in Ammon. - 17.
+Encourage land uses which generate major traffic to locate near major and minor arterial streets, provided the design of such uses reduces the impact on the street system by controlling access. - 18.
 To retain the rural nature of Ammon, discourage lot splits in established subdivisions and protect existing farm operations from land use conflicts with proposed developments.

-The policies by land use categories found on the future land use plan are as follows:
+The policies by land use categories found on the future land use plan are as follows, pursuant to regulations in Title 10 of City Code: